QUINTE SKYHAWKS MINOR FOOTBALL

 • To promote camaraderie amongst the players.

 • To bring together students from across the region.

 • To provide children an opportunity to learn from, and to co-operate with peers and coaches.

 • To provide children an opportunity to play organized football, with qualified referees, timers, sideline officials and assistants.

 • To recognize the individual efforts of players with “Player of the Game” and "League Awards".

 • To recognize team efforts with three Divisional trophies at the end of the season.

 Local Minor Football has given thousands of local children an opportunity to learn the game of football.
 Parents are most appreciative of the efforts of the coaches, trainers and managers to provide the learning opportunities for their children.

 Like all injuries, concussions must be treated accordingly.
 If your child is suspected to have a concussion during practice or a game, the coach or trainer will immediately remove your son/daughter from all activities.
 Parents/Guardian will be notified.
 It is critical that an athlete with a suspected concussion be examined by a medical doctor.
 It is also a parent/guardian responsibiliy to inform coaches of any concussions and injuries received outside of the football realm.
 It is also up to parents/guardians to decide if they want to do Baseline Testing for concussions.
 Call your family doctor to see if they think it will be required.
 Please familiarize yourself with Rowans Law, as it is not only your coaches responsibility, but also that of each player and their parent.

-Annual Registration takes place in Late February, early March.
-Practices begin in early in April.
+Annual Registration takes place in February, early March.
+Practices begin after March Break or in early April.
 Most teams practice twice a week (three times per week prior to the start of the regular season).
 The regular season starts the first week of May and ends the last Saturday of June.
 Most games are played Thursday or Friday evenings and/or Saturday mornings.
-All teams have at least two home games.
-Our season culminates with Championship Saturday in the second last week of June when four divisions champions crowned.
+All teams have at least one home game.
+Our season culminates with Championship Saturday in the second last week of June when division champions crowned.

 “A” The Pat Carty Memorial Trophy